Quintonsamuels/Project-1-ELK-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...System installation and updates can be done efficiently.

--What is the main advantage of automating configuration with Ansible?: Ansible is very easy to set up and use, easy to read, no special coding skills are needed, and is open source (free).
+- What is the main advantage of automating configuration with Ansible?: Ansible is very easy to set up and use, easy to read, no special coding skills are needed, and is open source (free).

 The playbook implements the following tasks: